-At 31 December 2020, there were no outstanding letter of credit (2019: THB67,700,000) issued by a bank on behalf of the Group in respect of certain performance obligations as required in the normal course of business of the Group.
+At 31 December 2021, there was outstanding letter of credit of THB49,755,000 (2020: Nil) issued by a bank on behalf of the Group in respect of certain performance obligations as required in the normal course of business of the Group.

-31. RELATED PARTY DISCLOSURES
+32. RELATED PARTY DISCLOSURES